Northeast College Prep

 Equity vision

-NECP students speak 14+ primary languages & the school does not have a racial or ethnic majority.
-They value the diversity in their student body & celebrate all that their students bring to their community.
+NECP students speak more than 14 languages & the school does not have a racial or ethnic majority.
+NECP values the diversity in their student body & celebrates all that their students bring to their community.

 Proficiency